Anne of the Indies: Production

-The film was based on a short story published in the Saturday Evening Post in 1947 by Charleston's historical fiction author, Herbert Sass.
-Sass was asked by New York publishers and Los Angeles studios to write a movie treatment of the story.
-In 1948 he offered up a fictionalised version of the true story of Anne Bonny, including a 10-page "factual basis" for the story.
-Studios seemed responsive, but in the end Sass was left out of the loop until the movie came out in 1951.
-What ended up on the screen was very different from the original story.
-Without writer credit to Sass, it would be difficult to convince anyone it was the same story.
+The film is based on a short story published in The Saturday Evening Post in 1947 by historical-fiction author Herbert Sass, who received requests from publishers and studios to write a film treatment of the story.
+In 1948, he offered a fictionalized version of the true story of Anne Bonny, including a 10-page "factual basis" for the story.
+However, the final film bears little resemblance to Sass's story.

-In February 1948 Walter Wanger bought the screen rights to the story as a vehicle for Susan Hayward, whom Wanger had under contract.
-Hayward reportedly was the one who prompted Wanger to make the purchase.
-The producer hired Jan Fortune to write a script and announced he intended to make the film later that year for Eagle Lion.
-The film was also known as Queen of the Pirates.
-It was to be part of a four-picture deal Wanger had with Eagle Lion, the others being Tulsa, The Bastille and The Blank Wall.
+In February 1948, Walter Wanger bought the screen rights to the story as a vehicle for Susan Hayward, whom Wanger had under contract, reportedly at Hayward's request.
+Wanger hired Jan Fortune to write a script and announced that the film, also known as Queen of the Pirates, would be produced later that year for Eagle Lion.
+The film was the second of a four-film deal between Wanger and Eagle Lion following Tulsa (1949).

-In August 1948 Wanger announced he had decided to shelve the film as he believed it would cost too much (the estimated budget was $1.5 million).
+In August 1948, Wanger announced his decision to shelve the film, as he believed that its estimated budget of $1.5 million was excessive.

-In February 1949 it was reported Hayward would make the film at Columbia where Guy Endore was writing a script.
-Mark Robson was to direct.

-By July Hayward was reportedly trying to set the project up at 20th Century Fox to whom she owed a picture.
-In May 1950 Fox bought the story, assigned Arthur Caesar to write the script and George Jessel to produce; Hayward was still attached to star.
+In February 1949, it was that reported Hayward would appear in the film at Columbia, where Guy Endore was writing a script and Mark Robson was to direct.
+By July, Hayward was reportedly trying to start the project at Twentieth Century-Fox, to whom she owed a film.
+In May 1950, Fox bought the story and assigned Arthur Caesar to write the script and George Jessel to produce the film, with Hayward still attached as its star.
+However, Hayward was ultimately unable to star in the film.

-Susan Hayward Drops Out

-Hayward was unable to star in the film.
-By November 1950 Louis Jourdan was signed to play the male lead and Valentina Cortesa was going to play a female pirate.
-Jourdan had recently had his contract with David O. Selznick bought by Fox.
-He had appeared in Bird of Paradise for Fox with Debra Paget and she was teamed again with him in Anne of the Indies.